 How to plant spinach seeds in the pot

-I like to plant the spinach directly in the pot instead of a seed tray because I’m lazy and don’t want to spend time transplanting them.
+I like to plant the spinach directly in the pot instead of a seed tray as it grows fast and there is no need to grow indoors and then transplant.

 Water the potting mix to make it moist before planting the seeds.
 You want it to be a little moist but not damp or soaking wet.